 Authentication

-Forte provides built-in authentication for your project's users.
-You configure the authentication methods you want to support, and Forte handles user creation, session management, and security.
-Your application interacts with Forte's SDK to authenticate users and manage their sessions.
+Forte provides authentication for your project's users.
+You choose the sign-in methods, and Forte handles user creation, sessions, and security.
+Your app uses the Forte SDK to authenticate users and manage sessions.

 Forte supports Google OAuth and one-time-passcode (OTP) login over email or SMS.
 For password-based sign-in, see Passwords.

-The authentication flows on this page are part of Forte's client-side API (forte.users.*).
-Call them directly from your frontend — the response sets the Forte-User-Session-Token cookie automatically.
-Never call these from code that also holds FORTE_API_TOKEN.
+The authentication flows on this page are part of Forte's client-side API.
+Call the Users methods from your frontend — the response sets the Forte-User-Session-Token cookie automatically.
+Never call these methods from code that also holds FORTE_API_TOKEN.

 Google OAuth

-- Your application renders Google's Sign-In button using your project's Google OAuth Client ID.
+- Your app renders Google's Sign-In button using your project's Google OAuth Client ID.

-- When a user completes the Google sign-in flow, Google returns a credential token to your application.
+- When a user completes the Google sign-in flow, Google returns a credential token to your app.

-- Your application sends the credential token to Forte's callback endpoint, along with a reCAPTCHA token if bot protection is enabled.
+- Your app sends the credential token to Forte's callback endpoint, along with a reCAPTCHA token if bot protection is enabled.

 - Forte verifies the token, creates or links the user, and returns a session token.